renwairen/Weign/README.md

 ## Description

     Read Web3 Contract Like Feign
+    The project make it easier to access the contract

 ## Sample